Awad Saud Awad: Career

-In field of story and novel
+Short stories and novels

-He started writing in the 1970s and he published his first stories book for children A Journey to Andromeda Galaxy, in 1981.
-Since 1981 he became a member of Palestinian Writers and Journalists Union in Damascus – Syria.
-He became a member of Arab Writers Union – Damascus- Syria, in 1989. he was the president of the Association of the story and the novel in the Arab Writers Union – Damascus, Syria during the years 2005 to 2006 and 2009 to 2010.
-He delegated by the Arab Writers Union to visit Turkey to provide a study on the history of Story at Syria in June 2008.
+He started writing in the 1970s and he published his first book for children, A Journey to Andromeda Galaxy, in 1981.
+Since 1981, he has been a member of Palestinian Writers and Journalists Union in Damascus, Syria.
+He became a member of Arab Writers Union in Damascus in 1989.
+He was the president of the Association of the story and the novel in the Arab Writers Union – Damascus, Syria during the years 2005 to 2006 and 2009 to 2010.
+He was delegated by the Arab Writers Union to visit Turkey to provide a study on the history of Story at Syria in June 2008.

 In the field of folklore and heritage

-He participated actively in the establishment of celebrations for the Palestinian folklore week which was conducted annually in Damascus-Syrian during the 80th of the last century and he was the supervisor of the Palestinian Folklore Heritage artistic bands from 1988 to 1994.
-He founded the Palestinian Folklore Heritage Center in Damascus- Syria and he was the director of this center during 1991–1996.
+He participated actively in the establishment of celebrations for the Palestinian folklore week, which was conducted annually in Damascus, Syria during the 1980s, and he was the supervisor of the Palestinian Folklore Heritage artistic bands from 1988 to 1994.
+He founded the Palestinian Folklore Heritage Center in Damascus, Syria and he was the director of this center from1991 to 1996.

 Awad Saud Awad is one of the important novelists in Palestine and in Syria, and he is one of the most important Arabic critics of the novel and the story in the modern era.
-His critical studies which published in Arabic newspapers and magazines, are more than 200 critical studies of Arab writers from different nationalities.
+His critical studies, which published in Arabic newspapers and magazines, are more than 200 critical studies of Arab writers from different nationalities.
 Moreover, he has many heritage publications in specialized periodical magazines.
 He conducted lectures in various Syrian provinces about the Story and Folklore.